-Inside of the pool house his parents had a full bathroom with a big walk in shower.
+Inside the pool house, his parents had a full bathroom with a big walk in shower.
 Rob turned on the water to just the right temperature that wasn’t too hot or too cold.
 We both got in sharing a bottle of body wash between us.

 “Nothing beats a warm shower after swimming,” he said.

 We helped each other out getting everywhere from our fronts to our backs and shoulders.
 The feel of our hands on each other’s bodies made us both feel invigorated.
 We stood under the shower holding onto each other kissing gently.
 In one moment he let up looking at me wondering.

 “I was curious,” Rob said.
 “How far you willing to go with me?”